 For this set, he’d known ahead of time he would have to pull out the big guns—primordial elements.

 First came saturnine, the celestial form of lead.
-Jules released the mystical substance in its liquid form, coating the first of the golems.
+Jules released the mystical substance in its liquid form, coating the first of the machinae.
 The saturnine seeped into the automaton’s eyeholes and joints, then reverted to its ultra-dense solid form, toppling the monster with an impact that cracked the marble of the dais.

 The construct’s fellows were quick to flank Jules.

 He ducked as the first launched its fist at his head, then sprang upright and grabbed it by its shoulder.
 Alkahest wasn’t an option here; thanks to wrought iron’s low carbon content, the universal solvent would only purify the iron, weakening instead of dissolving the metal.
-Instead, Jules ratcheted up the plating’s resonant frequency, shattering the shoulder, then yanked loose the arm and swung it wide toward the other golem that was coming up behind him.
+Instead, Jules ratcheted up the plating’s resonant frequency, shattering the shoulder, then yanked loose the arm and swung it wide toward the other machina that was coming up behind him.